 There are four common forms of KDF combination copper/zinc media: KDF-55, KDF-85, KDF-F Fine Mesh and KDF-C Coarse Mesh.
 Each granule variation of KDF is slightly different in water treatment performance and what it reduces or removes.

-KDF-55 granules are designed to electrochemically reduce a buildup of chlorine in water systems.
-Heavy metals in water can also be changed into harmless substances by KDF-55.
+KDF-55 granules are designed to electrochemically reduce and remove soluble heavy metals and chlorine in the water .
+Heavy metals in water can be changed into harmless substances by KDF-55.
 You’ll likely find a KDF-55 filter in a whole-home application, a dedicated faucet filter, or a showerhead filter.

 KDF-85 granules are effective at filtering out iron & hydrogen sulfide.
 Bacteria can also be effectively removed, making this type of filter media ideal for treating well water and preventing a buildup of harmful microorganisms.
 You can usually add a KDF-85 filter to a whole-home system or a water softener for extra efficiency, as it controls scale.
 It can also be used as a standalone filter.